NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Seugathi Reality Warper.md

     desc: " (poison) **Saving Throw** DC 25 Fortitude check\n* * *\n\n**Maximum Duration** 6 rounds\n\n**Stage 1** 1d6 poison damage and [[Conditions/Stupefied|Stupefied 1]] (1 round)\n\n**Stage 2** 2d6 poison damage and [[Conditions/Deafened|Deafened]] and [[Conditions/Stupefied|Stupefied 2]] (1 round)"

   - name: "Warp Reality"
-    desc: "`pf2:3` (concentrate,occult) The seugathi bends reality in their choice of a @Template[emanation|distance:10] or a @Template[line|distance:60], altering the terrain of the area.
+    desc: "`pf2:3` (concentrate,occult) The seugathi bends reality in their choice of a 10-foot emanation or a 60-foot line, altering the terrain of the area.
 The terrain becomes a different type of terrain (such as aquatic, arctic, or desert) and becomes normal or difficult terrain, as the seugathi chooses.
 Structures, general geographic features, and creatures in the area aren't transformed, but creatures in the area take 5d6 spirit damage (DC 28 Fortitude check save) as reality tries to bend them along with the terrain.\n\nThough changes to the area are permanent, the natural environment might eventually revert the land back to its original state (aquatic areas drain, arctic areas thaw, and so on)."

 ```